Who’s Eligible To Enroll?

 Vesting Service

-An employee receives vesting service for his or her completed years and calendar months of employment, including periods as a partner or sole proprietor of the firm.
+An employee receives vesting service for their completed years and calendar months of employment, including periods as a partner or sole proprietor of the firm.
 Fractional months are computed in days, with 30 days equaling one month.
 Vesting service is credited during periods of absence lasting less than 12 months, during disability (as defined in the Plan) or military service (provided that the employee returns to employment with your firm within the period prescribed by laws regarding reemployment rights of individuals in military service), and for the first 12 months of absence for any reason other than the employee’s quitting, retiring or being discharged.